xlladdins/xll/docs/Excel4MacrosQ-S.md

 **RENAME.OBJECT**(new\_name)

-New\_name    is the new name to be given to the selected object.
+New\_name&nbsp;&nbsp;&nbsp;&nbsp;is the new name to be given to the selected object.

 **Related Functions**

-GET.OBJECT   Returns information about a specified object
+GET.OBJECT&nbsp;&nbsp;&nbsp;Returns information about a specified object

-INSERT.OBJECT   Equivalent to clicking the Object command on the Insert menu
+INSERT.OBJECT&nbsp;&nbsp;&nbsp;Equivalent to clicking the Object command on the Insert menu

-SELECT Syntax 2   Selects objects on worksheets
+SELECT Syntax 2&nbsp;&nbsp;&nbsp;Selects objects on worksheets

 Return to [top](#Q)